viewmaster111/SpeedTest-1/README.md

+#Mobile Site Launch.

+It isn't much quite yet but its getting there.

+#SpeedTest Client

+The new version has been released.
 #Introducing Notifications *For Safari, Firefox, and chrome desktop users only*

 Get the latest news and updates via notifications.
 Client users please go to the speedtest website to configure notifications you will only have to do this one time.